International Study Center

 Once your classes start, your instructor will assign a variety of individual or group assignments and projects.
 Once complete, you will submit these to be marked by the instructor or shared with the group through Canvas.
 You will also take part in quizzes, midterms and final exams through Canvas.

-We utilize the virtual learning platform Canvas and additional platforms like WebEx to support your learning.
+We utilize the virtual learning platform Canvas and additional platforms like WebEx, Kaltura, and Zoom to support your learning.

-The online platform will include course materials and recorded sessions that will help you review those course materials.
+The online platform will include course materials and recorded sessions.
 You will submit all assignments for Baylor through the Canvas platform.

 The course material can be accessed at your convenience.
 There will be interactive class activities and recorded sessions that will be available for you to access.
 You will be informed of any required live interactive sessions well in advance so that you can plan ahead.
 Recorded sessions can be accessed at any time based on your own schedule.